nvpnathan/py-vsphere-automation/esx/README.md

 # Deploying nested ESXi hypervisors as Virtual Machines

-## Manual Install with ovftool Requirements
+## Requirements

-- This repo including the vcsa-deploy.py
+- This repo including the esx-deploy.py
-- ESXi 7.0 OVA from William Lams
+- ESXi 7.0 OVA from William Lam's Blog
-- ovftool - version
+- ovftool installed

 ### vSphere Requirements
 - vSphere 7.0 with a physical ESXi 7.0 Host